sam-maverick/enhanced-messageme/README.md

 **Installing the modules**

 Now we can install the required modules.
-Notice that some are `yarn` while others are `npm`.
+Note that some are `yarn` while others are `npm`.

 From the `emclient/` folder,